 Having ‘Wine and Cheese’ night at your place but need to make it vegan?
 You’re in luck!
 Vegan cheeses are surprisingly easy to make at home, so easy it might cause you to say ‘sayonara’ to dairy cheese forever!
-If you’re already making ‘cheese-less’ at home, you’re probably using cashew nuts because of their dense, creamy texture and lovely nutty flavour.
+If you’re already making ‘cheese-less’ at home, you’re probably using cashews to whip it up because of their dense, creamy texture and lovely nutty flavour.
 But what about using another nut that's just as dense and creamy, if not more?

-You may not know this but Brazil nuts are perfect for whipping up a flavourful dairy free cheese at home.
+You may not know this but Brazil nuts are perfect for whipping up a flavor-filled dairy free cheese at home.
 Because Brazil nuts have one of the highest fat contents of all the nuts, they are perfect for giving you the rich creamy texture that you desire.
 This silky smooth, creamy cheese not only offers a vegan alternative to traditional cheeses, but it is also soy free and gluten free!
+Though it does take about 2 days, believe me it’s totally worth it!
 Here’s our guidelines on how to make your very own Brazil nut cheese at home!

 Before you do anything, Brazil nuts need to be soaked to help soften them before using in a Brazil nut cheese recipe.
 Due to their large size and firm texture, you will need to cover with cold water and soak for at least six to eight hours or even overnight.